christopher-besch/homepage/src/articles/16_open_source/open_source.md

 I won't hide my love for Open-Source.
 I love it so much it aches whenever I'm not allowed to work with Open-Source.
-For me, Open-Source is a quality mark, a form of democratization and ownership, capitalism at its best and thus the response to a world in which software exists.
+For me, Open-Source is a quality mark, a form of democracy and ownership, capitalism at its best and thus the response to a world in which software exists.
 This article gets to that conclusion without requiring any prior technical knowledge.

 ## Background